numfocus/elections/README.md

 <hr>

-_If you are interested in **joining the election committee** and have at least 2 hours/week to dedicate to this effort for a few months, please reach out to any of the committee members.
+_If you are interested in **joining the election committee** and have at least 2 hours/week to dedicate to this effort for a few months, please reach out to the team at electioncommittee@numfocus.org.
 Note that all community members can share feedback and thoughts on the activities.
 The committee is responsible for executing the election, which requires some steady time commitment._